luispengler/latex-templates/README.md

 # latex-templates
-Just a compilation of something "templates" I can use for certain tasks.
+Just a compilation of some "templates" I can use for certain tasks.